Romney Marsh: Railways

 The main line railway known as the Marsh Link Line is the Ashford to Hastings line, with stations at Hamstreet, Appledore, Rye, and Winchelsea.
 The one-time branch to New Romney from Appledore (its small offshoot to Dungeness closed in 1937) was closed to passenger traffic in 1967.
 It was possible to travel directly from Dungeness to London, and the 2-hr journey time was quicker than by road and rail today.
 The line is still in place about a mile short of Dungeness.
 In the early 21st century, it is used to transfer spent fuel from the nuclear power plant.

 The Romney, Hythe and Dymchurch Railway, a -gauge miniature railway and the only miniature railway in the British Isles ever to have been incorporated under the Light Railways Act 1896, has been operating along the Romney Marsh coast since 1927.
 It runs for 13.75 mi from Hythe to Dungeness.

 Walks

-The Saxon Shore Way starts at Gravesend, Kent.
-It traces the coast as it was in Roman times as far as Hastings, East Sussex, 163 mi (262 km) in total, crossing the Marsh.
+The Saxon Shore Way is a long-distance footpath which starts at Gravesend, Kent.
+It traces the coast as it was in Roman times as far as Hastings, East Sussex.
+It is 153 mi long, and its route crosses the northern edge of the Marsh.
+The idea for the path was conceived in the 1970s and it was officially opened on 22 June 1980 by the Archbishop of Canterbury.